osmlab/osm-community-index/CONTRIBUTING.md

 1. Generate a precise file with the [Polygon creation](http://polygons.openstreetmap.fr/) from an OSM Relation.
 1. Simplify the file with [Mapshaper](http://mapshaper.org/).
 Beware that the simplification probably cuts some border areas.
 1. So load the file in [geojson.io](http://geojson.io) and include the border areas again and perhaps reduce the point count further.
 It is probably better to have the feature a bit larger than missing an area.

-You do not need to supply an `area` property or `id` property.
-The `npm run build` script will calculate these automatically.

 ### Building